-In Section II, a formal definition of the problem is presented.
+The remaining chapters in this work describe the following: In Section II, a formal definition of the problem is presented.
 Section III shows literature review, the problem formulation basis.
 In Section IV, the solving process is detailed along with assumptions, constraints and technology that has been used.
-In Sections IV and V, respectively, collected results and conclusions are presented.
+In Section V, the initial set of results is presented.
+Section VI explains the revision made to the initial problem solution, a new constraint is formally defined and the application of that constraint is reported in comparison with extended result sets.
+In section VII, conclusions and future work are described.